silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 Note that you will need to add `"private": "true"` to the `repositories` array if you are using a private repository hosted on GitLab.
 This is not required for GitHub repositories.
-See [Working with modules](working_with_modules) for more information on this features.
+See [Working with modules](working_with_modules) for more information on this feature.

 ### Committing a theme to your project repository